El Moez Street: The Unfolded Fascinating Tales

 The Northern Part of El Moez Street

-Well, since there are a lot of historic buildings to witness in that street, gratefully, there are two sections of this street.
-The northern part of El Moez Street starts from Al-Hakim Mosque and extends out to Al Azhar Street where the Spice Market lies.
+Well, since there are a lot of historic buildings to witness on that street, gratefully, there are two sections of this street.
+The northern part of El Moez Street starts from Al-Hakim Mosque and extends out to Al Azhar Street, where the Spice Market lies.

 Al Hakim Mosque in El Moez Street

-This part also includes Al Aqmar Mosque, the section of the antique market, the Qalawun complex, alongside other medieval mansions.
+This part also includes Al Aqmar Mosque, the section of the antique market, the Qalawun complex, and other medieval mansions.

 The Southern Part of El Moez Street

-On the other hand, the southern part starts out from the Ghuriya complex and extends to the Bab Zuweila.
-This part also embraces a popular place, the Gamaliya district; it is where the glorious Tent Market exists.
+On the other hand, the southern part starts from the Ghuriya complex and extends to the Bab Zuweila.
+This part also embraces a popular place, the Gamaliya district, where the glorious Tent Market exists.

-Well, for those who are unaware of this fact, El Moez is actually an Arabic name.
-In that case, you will surely wonder who that guy was.
+Well, for those who are unaware of this fact, El Moez is an Arabic name.
+In that case, you will indeed wonder who that guy was.
 We are here to unfold the little mystery.
-His real name was Abu Tamim Maad El Moez LeDin Allah, but the name was too long for a street, so people call it El Moez Street.
+His real name was Abu Tamim Maad El Moez LeDin Allah, but it was too long for a street, so people called it El Moez Street.

 The power of the Arab Fatimid Dynasty was quite dominant during his reign.
 Besides, he was the one to move to the centre of the dynasty from North Africa to Egypt.
-The Fatimid dynasty was the duration where the city of Cairo came into being.
-Cairo was actually the new capital of the Fatimid caliphate.
+The Fatimid dynasty was when the city of Cairo came into being.
+Cairo was the new capital of the Fatimid caliphate.

 His Cultural Achievements

-During El Moez’s reign, people had always known him for his amazing acceptance of other religions.
-El Moez was a Shia Muslim; however, he was quite famous among the Christian and the Jewish communities.
+During El Moez’s reign, people had always known him for his fantastic acceptance of other religions.
+El Moez was a Shia Muslim but was famous among the Christian and Jewish communities.
 Above and beyond, he was the one who ordered the invention of the first fountain pen.
-The fountain pen was actually a pen that did not stain either the hands or the clothes.
+The fountain pen was a pen that did not stain either the hands or the clothes.

 Upon deciding to visit the historical El Moez Street, you will have another surprise if you are a history guru.
-El Moez Street is not the only area that possesses lots of historical buildings, but also the surrounding area contains many buildings that date back to the era of Amr Ibn El A’as and all the way to the Fatimid, Ayyubid, Ottoman, and even Muhammed Ali Pasha’s reign.
-Shortly, we will provide you with the history of some of the buildings you are going to find on El Moez Street.
+El Moez Street is not the only area with many historical buildings.
+Still, also the surrounding area contains many buildings that date back to the era of Amr Ibn El A’as and to the Fatimid, Ayyubid, Ottoman, and even Muhammed Ali Pasha’s reign.
+We will briefly provide you with the history of some of the buildings on El Moez Street.

 Al-Hakim Bi Amr Allah Mosque

-Al-Hakim was actually the Sixth caliph of the Fatimid dynasty and the 16th Ismaili Imam.
-His nickname was Al Anwar; which means the Illuminated in English.
+Al-Hakim was the Sixth caliph of the Fatimid dynasty and the 16th Ismaili Imam.
+His nickname was Al Anwar, which means the Illuminated in English.
 The mosque was named after him.

 It was built originally as an addition to the Fatimid vizier, Gawhar Al Siqilli.
 However, the mosque became an extension of the fortifications that Badr Al Jamali built.
 This mosque consists of an uneven rectangle that contains four walkways.
 These paths surround a courtyard.
-This mosque also exists in the same area where a lot of historical buildings do, the Islamic district.
+This mosque also exists in the same area where many historical buildings, the Islamic district.
 The mosque lies at the northern gate.

 The Structure

-The mosque possesses several amazing features.
+The mosque possesses several unique features.
 The most spectacular one is the minaret.
-It actually has two minarets; one on each side of the façade.
-These minarets have survived a very long time; they also have undergone lots of renovations throughout history.
+It has two minarets, one on each side of the façade.
+These minarets have survived a very long time and have undergone many renovations throughout history.

 At the beginning of their construction, the two minarets stood independently at the corners.
 The structure of the building got stronger after the addition of the immense outstanding complex.
-The wall of the mosque effortlessly received the combination of the northern minaret into it, resulting in a strong complex.
+The mosque’s wall effortlessly received the combination of the northern minaret into it, resulting in a substantial complex.

 The Beginning of its Structure

 Saladin was the first to use this building.
-He captured the crusaders and prisoned them in there.
-However, after some time, the building became useless and that probably was what encouraged Al-Hakim to convert it into a place of worship.
+He captured the Crusaders and imprisoned them there.
+However, after some time, the building became useless, which probably encouraged Al-Hakim to convert it into a place of worship.

 Wikala Al Sultan Qaitbay

 Wikala is the Arabic word equivalent to Inn.
 Sultan Ashraf Abu Al Nasr Qaitbay was the one who built the building in 1481 CE.
 It lies in the district of Islamic Cairo as well.
 Bab Al Nasr Street is the precise location of this inn.
-Besides, it is the second building that Sultan Qaitbay built during the period of his reign.
-The other wikala was actually Sabil Kuttab Wikala and it exists at the southern part of El Moez Street.
+It is also the second building Sultan Qaitbay built during his reign.
+The other wikala was Sabil Kuttab Wikala, which exists in the southern part of El Moez Street.

-The people of Cairo were actually the real inhabitants of the Wikala; however, the place lost great parts of its decoration and architectural structures.
-It became abandoned by time.
-On the other hand, that does not change the fact that this building is actually one of the fascinating products of Islamic architecture.
+The people of Cairo were the natural inhabitants of the Wikala; however, the place lost significant parts of its decoration and architectural structures.
+It became abandoned over time.
+On the other hand, that does not change the fact that this building is one of the fascinating products of Islamic architecture.

 Bayt Al Suhaymi

 Bayt is the Arabic equivalent of House.
 The building means the House of Suhaymi.
 It has been around since the Ottoman era.
-Abdel Wahab El Tablawy built the house museum in Cairo in 1648.
-Tablawy also built Darb Al Asfar, which was a very prestigious part of Medieval Cairo.
+Abdel Wahab El Tablawy built the House Museum in Cairo in 1648.
+Tablawy also built Darb Al Asfar, a prestigious part of Medieval Cairo.

-However, the name of the museum changed, for Sheikh Ahmed Al Suhaymi bought it in 1796 and his family owned the place for many generations.
-Once Sheikh Ahmed bought it, he started extending the house greatly; he did so by combining the structure of the place with the old surrounding houses.
+However, the museum’s name changed, for Sheikh Ahmed Al Suhaymi bought it in 1796, and his family owned the place for many generations.
+Once Sheikh Ahmed bought it, he extended the house significantly; he did so by combining the structure of the place with the old surrounding houses.

-The house lies in the centre where there is a small garden full of flora and beautiful palm trees.
-The place is now a tourist attraction and it is open to the public.
+The house lies in the centre, with a small garden full of flora and beautiful palm trees.
+The place is now a tourist attraction open to the public.

 Al Aqmar Mosque

-The literal meaning of this mosque’s name, Al Aqmar, is moonlit.
+This mosque’s name, Al Aqmar, literally means moonlit.
 Sometimes, people refer to it as the Gray Mosque as well.
 Like most of the surrounding area, the mosque has been around since the dynasty of the Fatimids in the northern part of Al Moez Street.
 Al Ma’moun Al Batahi was the one who built it during the caliphate of Imam Al-Amir Bi Ahkami.

 The façade of the mosque is famous for being very noticeable.
-Geometric carving and inscriptions fill the decoration of the façade, for that reason, it became very popular.
-Above and beyond, Cairo has never witnessed a mosque with such decoration before Al Aqmar Mosque introduced that idea.
+Geometric carving and inscriptions fill the decoration of the façade, and for that reason, it became very popular.
+Above and beyond, Cairo had never witnessed a mosque with such decoration before Al Aqmar Mosque introduced that idea.

 Qalawun Complex